davekinkead/the-boundary-problem/lit review.md

 ## @agné2010

-> "democratic founding is para- doxical because of the difficulty or even inability of the people to decide democratically on who they are" p382
+> "democratic founding is paradoxical because of the difficulty or even inability of the people to decide democratically on who they are" p382

 He describes the logic of Boundary Problem as: